-A business might post their recent participation in a community event such as ‘Polar Plunge or 5K Cancer Walk’.
+A government contractor might consider posting details about a new project you have been awarded.
+Similarly a home remodeling company could post before and after photos of a recently completed project.
+Private businesses could post their recent participation in a community event such as ‘Polar Plunge or 5K Cancer Walk’.

 A company or personality might Tweet a post about a recent news event or breaking news.

-Instagram, Pinterest and Flickr
+Snap, Instagram, Pinterest and Flickr

-Instagram, Pinterest and Flickr primarily visual social networks, where businesses may post interesting photos of events, products, travel images and art.
+Snap, Instagram, Pinterest and Flickr primarily visual social networks, where businesses may post interesting photos of events, products, travel images and art.

-Through the use of API’s (Application Programming Interfaces) it is now possible to connect your social network pages from a single point such as your blog.
+Through the use of Social Networking API’s (Application Programming Interfaces) it is now possible to connect your social network pages from a single point such as your blog.
 Essentially this allows you to make one post in your blog page and have it auto-post into multiple social networks.
 (This will depend on the availability and permissions settings found in your social network pages)